frederic-perez/Cardiac-electrophysiology/glossary.md

 __hyperkalemia__ _n_ An abnormally high concentration of potassium in the blood.
 __hypertension__ _n_ __1__ Abnormally elevated arterial blood pressure. __2__ Arterial disease marked by chronic high blood pressure.
 __hyperthyroidism__ _n_ (Pathology) Overproduction of thyroid hormone by the thyroid gland, causing nervousness, insomnia, sweating, palpitation, and sensitivity to heat.
 Also called: thyrotoxicosis.
+__hypertrophic cardiomyopathy__ _n_ A disorder in which the heart muscle is so strong that it does not relax enough to fill with the heart with blood and so has reduced pumping ability.
 __hypokinesis__ _n_ Diminished or slow movement. _Syn_ hypocinesis, hypocinesia, hypomotility
 __hypoperfusion__ _n_ Inadequate blood flow to a single organ or through the entire circulatory system.
 __hypotension__ _n_ Abnormally low arterial blood pressure.